howonlee/mertonon/docs/v0_8_roadmap.md

 - [x] Filter list endpoint thing for utils
 - [ ] Select where joined endpoints - for the mt user dump
+- [ ] Select where joined endpoint generation
 - [ ] Select where joined tests
 - [ ] Joined mt user endpoint
-- [ ] Mung mt user FE to be joined with password logins
+- [ ] Munge mt user FE to be joined with password logins
+- [ ] Call password authn done for now (not authz)

 - [ ] Test create/delete for password logins
-- [ ] Call password authn done for now (not authz)
+- [ ] Whack that one failing test
 - [ ] Password login create BE api test
 - [ ] Actually write out session login BE test
 - [ ] Test BE model update-many
 - [ ] Test BE api model update, update-many

 - [ ] Update button thinking
-- [ ] Make one instance of update button
+- [ ] Make one instance of update button (grid)

 - [ ] Event gens
 - [ ] Event property tests